10 Tiny Habits to Boost Mood and Health

 What Are Tiny Habits?
 (And Why They Work)

 Coined by Stanford behavior scientist Dr. BJ Fogg, tiny habits are small, easy-to-do actions that rewire your brain for change.
-Think “floss one tooth” instead of “floss every day.”
 Once the habit is formed, it grows naturally.

 Why they work: